 When to take Xanax for Social Anxiety

 Social anxiety disorders could be extreme shyness.
-Shyness is where the individual is unable to go out and interact with other people.
+Shyness is when the individual is unable to go out and interact with other people.
 They restrict themselves to a situation in which they do not expect judgment or criticism, and when this is impossible, they break down or panic.
 The first option here would be to remove the ‘comfort zone’ aspect and get the patient to interact with other people and gradually get used to social situations.

 Human beings are social beings; they thrive in numbers and enjoy interacting, and given the right influence, these patients should be able to survive in a social situation without fear.